williamthecon/williamthecon.github.io/books2/endpoints.md

 ## /wishlist

 This page will be almost identical to [/booklist](#booklist).
-The only difference will be, that one wish is only for one user obviously, so everything will look a little different, and there will be showcased the importance of each wish somehow.
+The only difference will be, that a wish has other properties than a book, so everything will look a little different, and there will be showcased the importance of each wish somehow.

 **TODO**: